 - And then really subverted in the Dark Tournament arc, when self-described "Beautiful" Suzuka revealed that not only did he have a vast arsenal of techniques, he was extremely well versed in using them.
 Unfortunately for him, he was sorely lacking in raw power, which Genkai made painfully clear by beating him into the ground.

-- Averted in To Aru Majutsu no Index II with Oriana: she never reuses attacks since she thinks using a spell she already used in the same fight is boring.
+- Averted in A Certain Magical Index with Oriana Thompson: she never reuses attacks since she thinks using a spell she already used in the same fight is boring.

 - Strongly enforced in Future Card Buddyfight.
 Decks are limited to cards from just one World (and Generic cards), such as Dragon, Katana, or Magic World.
 In addition, cards in each world tend to follow one of a limited set of themes.
 For example, Dragon World has Armor Dragons and Dragon Knights, while Katana World has Ninja and Skull Warriors.
 Specializing in one of these sub themes tends to result in a stronger play style by having better synergy between cards.
 For example Skull Warriors are powerful, but die quickly and are usually suicide attackers.
 Certain spells and abilities let a smart player exploit that with sacrificial abilities (sacrifice a creature that was going to die at the end of the turn anyway for a benefit) and revivals (it doesn't matter if they die fast if they keep coming back).
 The card manipulating and trap using Ninja are of little to no use in such a deck, as they focus on not dying and countering an opponents moves.
 And since Ninja focus on manipulation, counters, and staying alive, sacrificial abilities are counterintuitive, and if you need to use revival something has gone wrong.